fadygouda/backend-2/README.md

 #### Response

 #### Status 201 - Successful Signup
-- If the user signup was successful, the server will return the following  response:
+- If the user signup is successful, the server will return the following  response:

 ```
 {